francisdavey/physics/planning/leibniz.md

 Working document.
 Flat list first, sequencing decided later.
 Categories:
 SPINE (must be walked in order, no hand-waving).
 One test for this is *if you removed this item, does the piece still deliver on its central promise, or does the promise go unfulfilled?* (per Claude)
-LOAD-BEARING (not on spine, but later spine material won't land without it) DIGRESSION (optional, needs its own hook, reader can skip and rejoin with nothing lost).
+LOAD-BEARING (not on spine, but later spine material won't land without it)
+DIGRESSION (optional, needs its own hook, reader can skip and rejoin with nothing lost).
+PARKING LOT (very optional, for things I have discovered or thought about, that don't have any obvious place.
+They may be seeds for new articles or just reference for myself).

 Thematic tags:
 FORMALISES: puts in formal mathematical terms, something that has been introduced or discussed.
 Given the "no hand waving" rules, ideas are likely to be introduced in a way that avoids unsoundness and that is quite rigorous, but it may lack formal language.
 But without FORMALISES points made may end up just being assertions, this delivers tightness.
 This can occur anywhere.
 It is most likely to occur as a DIGRESSION but it may be part of the SPINE, where a deliverable of the story or point of the story is to explain what something "really is" mathematically.

 PORTAL: doesn't need to be rigorous at all, often is closer to sociology/history than mathematics ("some people write it this way because...", "traditional to use k here because...").
 Cheap to include, low-stakes, but has real independent payoff: it's what lets someone go and open a real paper.
 Can sometimes be a part of or the same as FORMALISES but often will not be.

 Status tags: idea | rough draft | drafted | needs rewrite | done